-On some Linux distributions the GTK2 version may require to install some components of gtk/gdk libraries, like libgdk_pixbuf, those components are quite common and can be usually found in repositories of each distribution.
+- On some Linux distributions the GTK2 version may require to install some components of gtk/gdk libraries, like libgdk_pixbuf, those components are quite common and can be usually found in repositories of each distribution. - Qt widgetset packages requires Qt5 (Qt 4.3 for legacy 32 bit Linux packages), and needs libQt5Pas.so.1.2.6 often referred as libQt5Pas.so.1 (libqt4intf.so and libqt4pas5 for 32 bit) or equivalent binary installed in /usr/local/lib or equivalent directory, such as /usr/lib or /usr/lib32.

-Qt widgetset packages requires Qt 4.3.4 or more recent, and needs libqt4intf.so and libqt4pas5 installed in /usr/local/lib or equivalent directory (copy the file and run ldconfig; it is done automatically in installable packages), such as /usr/lib or /usr/lib32 on some 64 bit distributions.
-A copy of libqt4intf.so is available in PeaZip's directory, ./usr/local/share/PeaZip/ for the installable packages.
-You can get most up to date missing libraries using distribution-specific ways, i.e. apt-get install libqt4pas5:i386
+You can get up to date missing libraries using distribution-specific ways, i.e. apt-get install package:architecture, or copy the file manually and run Idconfig.